grcvhon/bci-minerals/sampling_design/README.md

 4) an interactive map (`.html`); and
 5) a record of the arguments used for the unique iteration (`.txt`)

-The function can be run multiple times to generate a new and unique design every time.
+The function can be run multiple times using a different `seed` to generate a new and unique design every time.

 Below is a preview of the output:
 ```